 Then use that time to do any of the other activities mentioned above that are not only proven brain boosters but offer other health benefits as well.

-Brain Training: The Bottom Line
+Does Brain Training Work: The Bottom Line

 Online brain training is a huge and growing industry.